shagun25bai10074-oss/vityarthi-project-credit-card-fraud-detection/README.md

 - It provides a risk score for each transaction
 - It classifies each transaction into Normal, Suspicious, or Fraudulent
 - It is intended to help users understand the logic of fraud detection
-- It offers a simple and clear implementation of a Python tool that can be customized
+- It offers a simple and clear implementation of a Python tool that can be customized and used appropriately.

 ## How the system works